 (Biennial Dance Show)

-Since September 1984, every two years, this festival has taken place in various sites in the city, especially in the “Maison de la Danse” (Dance Hall).
-It lasts for two and a half weeks, with up to fifteen different shows a day!
+Since September 1984, this festival has taken place every two years at various sites in the city, especially in the “Maison de la Danse” (Dance Hall).
+It lasts two and a half weeks, with up to fifteen different shows daily!
 You can enjoy parades, ballets and different dance performances by young and renowned artists.

 Les Nuits de Fourvière